Document Type : original article

 Abstract

 Methods: This analytical cross-sectional study was performed at Akbar Children’s Hospital of Mashhad, Iran, in 2019-2021.
 Children with clinical manifestations of bowel obstruction underwent abdominal ultrasound examination and plain abdominal X-ray imaging, and the diagnostic findings were compared with the final definite diagnosis.
-Radiologic signs of obstruction were the bubble sign in obstructions until the jejunum and the sausage-shaped air-filled bowel in obstructions of the rest of the bowel.
+Radiologic signs of obstruction were bubble signs in obstructions until the jejunum, and sausage-shaped air-filled bowel in obstructions of the rest of the bowel.
 The ultrasound signs were fluid-filled dilated loops, tubular or sausage-shaped dilated bowels, parallel valvulae conniventes (stack of coins), the to-and-fro motion, and the cause of the obstruction.

 Conclusion: Plain abdominal X-ray had a normal pattern in 15% of bowel obstructions while sonography revealed all obstructions with 91.6% accuracy.
 Therefore, ultrasound imaging can be used as the preferred imaging modality to diagnose gastrointestinal tract obstructions.